 Passwords are automatically randomized after use and can be changed on a scheduled basis, with the options for scheduling being immediately, every hour, every day, every week, every month, every year or every n hours/days.
 The job can also be given a window of time to run (e.g. 1-3 AM).

-ERPM helps you to schedule and monitor password changes with a minimum of effort, and lets you properly handle exceptions (in the event of a network issue or if a target system goes offline) so that any issues are reported, alerted and addressed.
+This enterprise password management solution helps you schedule and monitor password changes with a minimum of effort, and lets you properly handle exceptions (in the event of a network issue or if a target system goes offline) so that any issues are reported, alerted and addressed.

 Password constraints are configurable and control the password length and complexity.
 You can select which symbols to use or exclude, whether the password may contain upper/lower case letters, symbols, or numbers.
 You may select the positioning of characters/numbers/symbols within the password itself, and you may require a minimum number of upper/lower case characters, numbers or symbols.
 With ERPM, passwords can be up to 127 characters in length, if/as allowed by the system being managed.